MindfulLearner/svgestor/README.md

 />
 ```

-5. In the end the component will be in behind the scene modified like this
+5. If everything is correct the component will be like this:
 ```tsx
 import React from "react";
 import { BasicSvgInterface } from "../../../interfaces/svgInterface";